jonataslaw/getx/README.md

 - GetX has 3 basic principles, this means that this is the priority for all resources in the library

   - **PERFORMANCE:** GetX is focused on performance and minimum consumption of resources.
 Benchmarks are almost always not important in the real world, but if you want, there is a consumption indicator here([benchmarks](https://github.com/jonataslaw/benchmarks)), where GetX does better than other state management approaches, for example.
 The difference is not large, but it shows our concern not to waste its resources.
   - **PRODUCTIVITY:** GetX uses an easy and pleasant syntax.
-No matter what you want to do, there is always an easier way with Getx.
+No matter what you want to do, there is always an easier way with GetX.
 It will save hours of development, and will extract the maximum performance that your application can deliver
   - **ORGANIZATION:** GetX allows the total decoupling of the View, presentation logic, business logic, dependency injection, and navigation.
 You do not need context to navigate between routes, so you are not dependent on the widget tree (visualization) for this.
 You don't need context to access your controllers / blocks through an inheritedWidget, so you completely decouple your presentation logic and business logic from your visualization layer.
 You do not need to inject your Controllers/Models/Blocs classes into your widget tree through multiproviders, for this GetX uses its own dependency injection feature, decoupling the DI from its view completely.
     With GetX you know where to find each feature of your application, having clean code by default.
 This in addition to facilitating maintenance, makes the sharing of modules, something that until then in Flutter was unthinkable, something totally possible.
     BLoC was a starting point for organizing code in Flutter, it separates business logic from visualization.
-Getx is a natural evolution of this, not only separating the business logic, but the presentation logic.
+GetX is a natural evolution of this, not only separating the business logic, but the presentation logic.
 Bonus injection of dependencies and routes are also decoupled, and the data layer is out of it all.
 You know where everything is, and all of this in an easier way than building a hello world.
     GetX is the easiest, most practical and scalable way to build high-performance applications with the Flutter SDK, with a large ecosystem around it that works perfectly together, being easy for beginners, and accurate for experts.
 It is secure, stable, up-to-date, and offers a huge range of APIs build-in that are not present on default Flutter SDK.

 - GetX is not a bloated.
 It has a multitude of features that allow you to start programming without worrying about anything, but each of these features are in separate containers, and are only started after use.
 If you only use State Management, only State Management will be compiled.
 If you only use routes, nothing from the state management will be compiled.
 You can compile the benchmark repository, and you will see that using only Get state management, the application compiled with Get has become smaller than all other applications that have only the state management of other packages, because nothing that is not used will be compiled into your code, and each GetX solution was designed to be extra lightweight.
 The merit here also comes from Flutter's tree shaking which is incredible, and manages to eliminate unused resources like no other framework does.

-- Getx has a huge ecosystem, capable of running with the same code on Android, iOS, Web, Mac, Linux, Windows, and on your server.
+- GetX has a huge ecosystem, capable of running with the same code on Android, iOS, Web, Mac, Linux, Windows, and on your server.
   **It is possible to fully reuse your code made on the frontend on your backend with [Get Server](https://github.com/jonataslaw/get_server)**.

 **In addition, the entire development process can be completely automated, both on the server and on the front end with [Get CLI](https://github.com/jonataslaw/get_cli)**.